m-bartlett/pavol-dunst/README.md

 ### Developer Notes

 When scaling the rendered SVG to GdkPixBuf&mdash;especially in the context of creating an icon for libnotify&mdash;it seemed obvious to me that the appropriate function to reference the allocated pixbuf would be `rsvg_handle_get_pixbuf` using the RSVG handle containing the rendered graphic.
 However this function failed to produce a re-scaled image, i.e. the resulting icon was always whatever the intrinsic document scale was despite passing in differing viewbox values.
 As a workaround, I found that rendering to the cairo surface directly and then producing the pixbuf from the cairo surface was successful in producing a re-scaled image.
 In short, using the pixbuf from `gdk_pixbuf_get_from_surface` as the notification icon was sufficient to enable dynamic image scaling.
 This required linking the gdk main library.

+### To Do
+View the [new feature kanban](https://github.com/m-bartlett/pavol-dunst/projects/1) to follow what ideas for features exist and their integration progress.